Darkness95/Kuroro_Srcs/Client_Sources.md

 + If enabled, the boss can't fall when you attack.
 + Enable attack and skill from all horses/mounts.
 + Extended source/targetskin[2-9] inside .msm
-+ Disable collisions for pets.
-+ Disable collisions for shops.
-+ Disable collisions for mounts.
 + Enable stone on minimap.
 ```
 ## - New Fixes